steveloughran/engineering-proposals/refactoring-s3a.md

 1. Make clear that and that whoever providing the update owns a lot of the upgrade problem, rather than expect others to handle it.
 2. Highlight that regressions are blockers on upgrades.

+This PR took a month of of full-time work.

+There are also some less significant issues which have still taken up time.
+HADOOP-18397 and keepalive being one.
+It's maybe a small piece of coat but a lot of time we spent dealing with log debugging before we got there.
+I'm not sure it is an SDK problem so much as potentially in httpclient.
+Either way, it took time to debug.

 #### SDK summary

 Assuming that we are the first people to deploy applications with the V2 SDK the scale of terabytes to petabytes of data a day, I think we should be treated as a priority source of bug reports, "we are finding things before other people".

 What kind of treatment would be good there?